How much can you claim?

 You may find that pursuing your claim using an experienced holiday sickness solicitor firm is a much better option and increases the chances of claiming compensation you deserve.
 You may also decide to review the hotel on sites such as trip advisor to ensure other holidaymakers know what to expect when travelling to the same hotel.

 We advise that you seek the advice of a holiday claims solicitor as soon as you can, as there is a 3 year time limit on making a claim.
 The date of knowledge is stated in the Limitation Act as the date when you found out:

 There are exceptions to the limitation period rules around claims involving children or fatalities...

 Legally, a person is not considered an adult until they are 18 years old and for this reason; children are unable to claim compensation until they reach this age.
-If a person under the age of 18 suffers sickness on holiday, they will have 3 years from their 18th birthday to pursue a holiday sickness claim.
+If a person under the age of 18 suffers sickness abroad, they will have 3 years from their 18th birthday to pursue a holiday sickness claim.
 As a parent or guardian, you can make a claim for compensation on their behalf before they turn 18 but the period of limitation does not begin until their 18th birthday.

 Fatal medical accidents

 In the unfortunate event that holiday sickness results in the death of your loved one or family member, the law exempts the case from the usual limitation period.
 In the event of a fatality as a result of holiday sickness, the date of limitation begins on the date of their death rather than the date they became ill.